Skip to Content

 Early College has aided several students in spending less money on higher education.

-“They would save the cost of their freshman year of college,” Early College Counselor Karin Combs said.
+“They would save the cost of their freshman year of college,” Early College counselor Karin Combs said.
 “At Purdue, that would be $23,000 a year.
-Last year we had 14 kids, and a few completed their Associates Degree and several their ICC.
+Last year, we had 14 kids, and a few completed their Associate’s Degree, and several their ICC.
 Right now, we have 16 seniors, 23 juniors, around 42 sophomores, and 32 freshmen.”

 Most students who apply to Early College after being qualified stay, but there are students who don’t.